luizgamabh/custom.gs/README.md

 `$context`: Default: **$number-of-columns** | Defines a new reference overwriting the $number-of-columns just for this specific element.

 ###### Helper options
+`'parent'`: boolean.
+If true removes gutter from element.
 `'direction'`: 'ltr'
 `'gutter'`: measure in px.
 Change the default gutter size.
 `'break'`: boolean.
 If true add a `clear: left` for nth-child(xn+1) where x is the number of columns of your grid preventing shoddy breaks.